Generic Name: midazolam hydrochloride

 Episodes of oxygen desaturation, respiratory depression, apnea, and airway obstruction have been occasionally reported following premedication (sedation prior to induction of anesthesia) with oral midazolam; such events are markedly increased when oral midazolam is combined with other central nervous system depressing agents and in patients with abnormal airway anatomy, patients with cyanotic congenital heart disease, or patients with sepsis or severe pulmonary disease.

 Reactions such as agitation, involuntary movements (including tonic/clonic movements and muscle tremor), hyperactivity and combativeness have been reported in both adult and pediatric patients.
 Consideration should be given to the possibility of paradoxical reaction.
-Should such reactions occur, the response to each dose of midazolam hydrochloride syrup and all other drugs, including local anesthetics, should be evaluated before proceeding.
+Should such reactions occur, the response to each dose of midazolam and all other drugs, including local anesthetics, should be evaluated before proceeding.
 Reversal of such responses with flumazenil has been reported in pediatric and adult patients.

 Concomitant use of barbiturates, alcohol or other central nervous system depressants may increase the risk of hypoventilation, airway obstruction, desaturation, or apnea and may contribute to profound and/or prolonged drug effect.
 Narcotic premedication also depresses the ventilatory response to carbon dioxide stimulation.

-Coadministration of oral midazolam in patients who are taking ketoconazole, intraconazole, and saquinavir has been shown to result in large increases in Cmax and AUC of midazolam due to a decrease in plasma clearance of midazolam (see Pharmacokinetics: Drug-Drug Interactions and PRECAUTIONS).
+Coadministration of oral midazolam in patients who are taking ketoconazole, intraconazole, and saquinavir has been shown to result in large increases in Cmax and AUC of midazolam due to a decrease in plasma clearance of midazolam (see CLINICAL PHARMACOLOGY: Pharmacokinetics: Special Populations: Drug-Drug Interactions and PRECAUTIONS).
 Due to the potential for intense and prolonged sedation and respiratory depression, Midazolam Syrup should only be coadministered with these medications if absolutely necessary and with appropriate equipment and personnel available to respond to respiratory insufficiency.

 Higher risk pediatric surgical patients may require lower doses, whether or not concomitant sedating medications have been administered.
-Pediatric patients with cardiac or respiratory compromise may be unusually sensitive to the respiratory depressant effect of midazolam hydrochloride syrup.
+Pediatric patients with cardiac or respiratory compromise may be unusually sensitive to the respiratory depressant effect of midazolam.
 Pediatric patients undergoing procedures involving the upper airway such as upper endoscopy or dental care, are particularly vulnerable to episodes of desaturation and hypoventilation due to partial airway obstruction.
 Patients with chronic renal failure and patients with congestive heart failure eliminate midazolam more slowly (see CLINICAL PHARMACOLOGY).

-The decision as to when patients who have received midazolam hydrochloride syrup, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized.
-Gross tests of recovery from the effects of midazolam hydrochloride syrup (see CLINICAL PHARMACOLOGY) cannot be relied upon to predict reaction time under stress.
+The decision as to when patients who have received midazolam HCl syrup, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized.
+Gross tests of recovery from the effects of midazolam HCl syrup (see CLINICAL PHARMACOLOGY) cannot be relied upon to predict reaction time under stress.
 It is recommended that no patient operate hazardous machinery or a motor vehicle until the effects of the drug, such as drowsiness, have subsided or until one full day after anesthesia and surgery, whichever is longer.
 Particular care should be taken to assure safe ambulation.

 Usage in Pregnancy

-Although midazolam hydrochloride syrup has not been studied in pregnant patients, an increased risk of congenital malformations associated with the use of benzodiazepine drugs (diazepam and chlordiazepoxide) have been suggested in several studies.
+Although midazolam HCl syrup has not been studied in pregnant patients, an increased risk of congenital malformations associated with the use of benzodiazepine drugs (diazepam and chlordiazepoxide) have been suggested in several studies.
 If this drug is used during pregnancy, the patient should be apprised of the potential hazard to the fetus.

 Use With Other CNS Depressants

-The efficacy and safety of midazolam hydrochloride syrup in clinical use are functions of the dose administered, the clinical status of the individual patient, and the use of concomitant medications capable of depressing the CNS.
+The efficacy and safety of midazolam in clinical use are functions of the dose administered, the clinical status of the individual patient, and the use of concomitant medications capable of depressing the CNS.
 Anticipated effects may range from mild sedation to deep levels of sedation with a potential loss of protective reflexes, particularly when coadministered with anesthetic agents or other CNS depressants.
-Care must be taken to individualize the dose of midazolam hydrochloride syrup based on the patient’s age, underlying medical/surgical conditions, concomitant medications, and to have the personnel, age- and size-appropriate equipment and facilities available for monitoring and intervention.
+Care must be taken to individualize the dose of midazolam based on the patient's age, underlying medical/surgical conditions, concomitant medications, and to have the personnel, age- and size-appropriate equipment and facilities available for monitoring and intervention.
 Practitioners administering midazolam must have the skills necessary to manage reasonably foreseeable adverse effects, particularly skills in airway management.

 Use With Inhibitors of CYP3A4 Isozymes